-How ‘Keeping up with the Kardashians’ changed everything
+How ‘Keeping Up with The Kardashians’ changed everything

 If the Kardashians proved anything during their long run on television, it’s that fame is an endless resource that can be harnessed by anyone who knows how to work a camera.
 Kim, for one, began her ascent to stardom in the early 2000s as Paris Hilton’s friend and assistant.

 Other characters have spun less favourable attention.
-Jordyn Woods was known as Kylie’s best friend until rumours surfaced about her and basketball player Tristan Thompson, who was Khloe’s boyfriend at the time.
+Jordyn Woods was known as Kylie’s best friend until rumors surfaced about her and basketball player Tristan Thompson, who was Khloe’s boyfriend at the time.

 Though many of these people were famous in their own right before making cameos on the show, anyone who enters the Kardashian limelight is given the launchpad of a lifetime.